Jury Coordinator

 JOB SUMMARY

-This is specialized clerical work coordinating the jury activities for the Clerk of the Circuit Court.
-An employee in this class ensures the courts are supplied with adequate jurors in a timely manner.
-Work requires strong interpersonal skills working with the jurors, judiciary and other related agencies, either in person or on the phone, to ensure their needs are met.
+Performs professional and specialized work planning and coordinating jury activities related to the selection, orientation, and empanelment of jurors for the Clerk of the Circuit Court in accordance with approved internal controls, procedures, and rules.
+The employees in this position ensure the efficient and fair operations related to the selection, qualification, summoning, orientation, management, and payment of jurors.
+The position requires strong interpersonal skills while interacting with the jurors, judiciary, and other related agencies to provide exceptional customer service.
 Employees may act as a group leader over assigned court locations.
-Work requires exercising independent judgment and a high degree of coordination in assessing the needs of the judiciary.
-Independent work decisions are made based on experience and knowledge of departmental operations as well as laws, rules, and regulations governing jury‑related services, but the more difficult policy, procedural or legal questions are referred to a superior for decision.
+This position requires exercising independent judgment and a high degree of coordination in assessing the needs of the judiciary.
+Independent work decisions are made based on a combination of experience and a comprehensive understanding of departmental operations as well as laws, rules, and regulations governing jury related services.

 ESSENTIAL JOB FUNCTIONS (examples, not all inclusive)

-• Assists in training clerical support staff who provide support in the Jury Services Department;
+- Assists in training staff who provide support in the Jury Services Department;

 QUALIFICATIONS